curiositas-books/.github/profile/README.md

 that software works it is not clear _how Google Maps finds a route from A to B_.

 **Curiositas** is a project in the spirit of just **exploring** the space of _How Software Works_.
-The goal is to write a _network of booklets_, that each take a shot of one aspect in the world of computation and _implements_ enough of it, so that it is not magic anymore.
+The goal is to write a _network of books_, that each take a shot of one aspect in the world of computation and _implements_ enough of it, so that it is not magic anymore.

 The network aspect maps to the dependencies that exist in the real world.
 One can not find